Davorak/SASEhack/readme.md

 * On the server in the github repo run the server with `node server.js`

+* For the live stream test example on the page 'localhost:3000/test' you must allso:
+    * cd to browserClient
+    * `npm i`
+    * `npm start` and keep that program running in the terminal.

 Your server should now recieve json data from the edison and print it to the terminal on the server